-While you’re recovering, having a dog or cat present is a great way to boost your oxytocin.
+While you’re recovering from substance abuse, having a dog or cat present is a great way to boost your oxytocin.
 Spending time with an animal helps your body release this so-called “cuddle chemical” that helps improve your sense of well-being, according to a study from the National Center for Biotechnology Information.
 Playing with a pet can also increase your dopamine and serotonin levels.
 These chemicals are essential in regulating mood disorders.

 On top of all this, the Mayo Clinic reports that animal-assisted therapy at substance abuse treatment facilities has been shown to reduce pain without the use of medications.
 If an animal could help you cope with health problems without any risky side effects, would you want to have one next to you?
-We believe the answer is a resounding “yes,” which is why we have a pet-friendly program here at Changing Tides, the best addiction treatment center in North Carolina.
+We believe the answer is a resounding “yes,” which is why we have a pet friendly rehab program here at Changing Tides, the best addiction treatment center in North Carolina.